 Becoming a Dancer: Moving forward from level II, the dancer will have continued barre expansion, center work and across the floor combinations.
 In level III/IV you will see increased demands of strength, range of motion, performance, etc. The dancers will be expected to use expression and artistry throughout their movement.
 For the 2021-22 dance year, the three-day Ballet III/IV class is offered 7-8:30 p.m.
 Monday, 6:30-8 p.m.
 Wednesday, and 6-7:30 p.m.
 Thursday.
 For those adding Pointe I, class goes until 8:30 p.m.
 Wednesday and 8 p.m.
 Thursday.

 The beginning class for dancers starting on pointe.

-Pointe I/II (placement only, offered as part of Ballet III/IV)
+Pointe I (placement only, offered as part of Ballet III/IV)